aniketsr/unix-tools/README.md

 #How to run project on your system :

-* For every session you have to run this simple command and you are done!!!
+* For every session you have to run this simple command from project('AS') directory and you are done!!!
  ` declare -x UNIX_HOME=$PWD `

 * Then you can run any unix-tools using shell command